madnuttah/unbound-docker/README.md

 ### Usage

-The best way to get started is using [docker-compose](https://docs.docker.com/compose/).
+The most elegant way to get started is using [docker-compose](https://docs.docker.com/compose/).
 I have provided combined Pi-hole/Unbound [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/unbound/examples/) samples which I'm using in slightly modified form that makes use of a combined [MACVLAN/Bridge](https://docs.docker.com/network/macvlan/) or [Bridge](https://docs.docker.com/network/bridge/) network which **must** be adapted to your network environment and to suit your needs. **Especially all entries in angle brackets (<>) needs your very attention!**

 *I prefer using a combined MACVLAN/Bridge network configuration, but other network configurations will run as well.*